 17.30 - Prepare, serve and clean up after dinner

 20.30 - Sit in the spa on the back deck with a beer in your hand!

-Do you really want a job during your travels?
+Do you really want to 'work' during your travels?
 If you don't want a "real job", or if you want a job that still feels like a holiday, then living on the Great Barrier Reef is a pretty great experience.
 I believe that working holiday visas should be used solely for this type of work!